Battlefield 4: Multiplayer

 The four kits from Battlefield 3 are present in Battlefield 4 with minor tweaks.
 The Assault kit must now wait for the defibrillator to recharge after reviving teammates in quick succession.
 The Engineer kit uses PDWs, and carbines are available to all kits.
 The support kit has access to the new remote mortar and the XM25 allowing for indirect suppressive fire.
-The Recon kit is now more mobile and is able to equip carbines, designated marksman rifles (DMRs), and C4.
+The Recon kit is now more mobile and is able to equip carbines, designated marksman rifles (DMRs), and C-4.
 Sniping mechanics also give with the ability to zero in your sights (set an aiming distance), and equip more optics and accessories than previous Battlefield games.
 The Recon kit is still able to utilize the MAV, T-UGS, and the Radio Beacon.

 New vehicles have also been introduced.
 With the addition of the Chinese faction, new vehicles include the Type 99 MBT, the ZFB-05 armored car, and the Z-10W attack helicopter.
 Jets have also been rebalanced and put into two classes, "attack" and "stealth".
 The attack jets focus is mainly air-to-ground capabilities, while stealth jets focus mainly on air-to-air combat.
 Another vehicle added in Battlefield 4 is the addition of the RCB and DV-15 Interceptor attack boats, which function as heavily armed aquatic assault craft.

-Customization options have also been increased in Battlefield 4, with all new camos available for every gun.
+Customization options have also been increased in Battlefield 4, with all new camos available for every gun and vehicle.
 A new "adaptive" camo has been introduced that can adapt the camo to the map being played without the player having to change camos every map.
 Camos can now be applied to jets, helicopters, tanks, transport vehicles, guns, and soldiers themselves.
 Previously this option was introduced to parachutes but has been removed, emblems are now printed onto parachutes.